turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * [National Society of Black Engineers](http://www.nsbe.org/home.aspx) is one of the largest student-governed organizations with the aim to increase the number of culturally responsible Black Engineers.
 * [Out in Tech](https://outintech.com/#welcome) is a community to connect LGBTQ+ in tech.
 * [TechLatino](http://techlatino.org/) is an organization to empower Latino technological and scientific engagement.
-* [Tech Ladies](https://www.hiretechladies.com/) is a community for women and non-binary folks.
-You have to apply to join, but once accepted, you'll have access to jobs from partnering companies.
 * [Trans Tech Social Enterprises](https://www.transtechsocial.org/) is an incubator for LGBTQ Talent with a focus on economically empowering transgender people.

 #### Social Media Resources for your Job Search: